plone/training/mastering-plone-5/viewlets_1.rst

             def human(self):
                 return arrow.get(CONFERENCE_START_DATE).humanize()

     Setting the date in python is not very user-friendly.
-In the chapter :ref:`registry-label` you learn how store global configuration and easily create controlpanels.
+In the chapter :ref:`plone5_registry-label` you learn how store global configuration and easily create controlpanels.

     And in :file:`templates/days_to_conference.pt`: